mgreenw/JumboSmash/src/server/docs/conversations/get-conversation.md

 # Get Conversation

-Get the messages in a converasation with another user
+Get the messages, read receipt, and read details of the conversation between the requesting client and another user.

 **URL** : `/api/conversations/:userId`